CBOR

 If a byte array contains multiple CBOR objects, the byte array should be wrapped in a MemoryStream and the stream used to read the objects, as DecodeFromBytes assumes the array contains only one CBOR object.
 Here is an example.

-c# // C# // Create a memory stream with a view of the byte array using (var stream = new MemoryStream(byteArray)) { // Read the CBOR object from the stream var cbor = CBORObject.Read(stream); // The rest of the example follows the one given above. }
+c# // C# // Create a memory stream with a view of the byte array using (var stream = new MemoryStream(byteArray)) { // Read the CBOR object from the stream var cbor = CBORObject.Read(stream); // The rest of the example follows the one given earlier. }

 Writing CBOR data to a file (C#):